-THE ICE HOUSE (Grove Press, 2017)
+THE ICE HOUSE, (Grove Press, 2017))

-“A MAJESTIC RECONCILIATION STORY.”
+“A MAJESTIC RECONCILIATION STORY.” ~ Publishers Weekly

-BBC-LogoNamed one of BBC Culture’s “Ten Books to Read in December” Amazon-logo
+Named one of BBC Culture’s “Ten Books to Read in December”

-Named an Amazon “Best Book of the Month, December 2017”southern-living-logo-1Named a Southern Living “Great New Book to Read Over Winter Break”
+Named a Southern Living “Great New Book to Read Over Winter Break”

 “The Ice House is both serious and lively, leavened by humour, filled with distinctive characters.
 Smith moves fluidly between Florida and Scotland, the present and the past, deftly evoking the complicated dance of distance and reconciliation.” — BBC Culture, “Ten Books to Read in December.”